mandiant/capa/README.md

       - match: process creation

 Rules are uniquely identified by their `rule.meta.name` property;
-this is the value that should appear on the right hand side of the `match` expression.
+this is the value that should appear on the right-hand side of the `match` expression.

 capa will refuse to run if a rule dependency is not present during matching.